Franklin by the Numbers

 Modine: Data Center Cooling Plant

 Modine Manufacturing opened a 153,000 sq ft facility on Oakwood Road to manufacture data center cooling systems.
 Part of a $100 million national investment.
 More than 300 jobs by early 2026, scaling to 430 within three years.
-Wisconsin’s water, power, and climate make Franklin a natural fit for the data center supply chain.

 300+ jobs by 2026